ShapeLib: Designing a library of programmatic 3D shape abstractions with Large Language Models: Applications and Extensions

-\textbf{\textit{Structure Conditioned Detailization. }} What if we want to convert these abstracted shape structures into more detailed geometry?
+What if we want to convert these abstracted shape structures into more detailed geometry?
 For this task, we use a structure-conditioned detailization module that consumes a set of primitives and outputs a mesh with geometric details, as shown in Figure~\ref{fig:teaser}.
-While a few existing systems have been designed for this purpose, they do not scale as well to the structurally complex primitive layouts produced by \methodname programs.
-Therefore, we propose a lightweight alternative where we adapt a recent state-of-the-art 3D generative model~\cite{roblox2025cube} to condition its predictions on an input set of primitives, through finetuning on PartNet.
-We find that this simple approach performs quite well.
-As shown in Figure~\ref{fig:big_qual_apps_v2} (e), we can convert structured \methodname programs into meshes with interesting geometric details that largely respect the input layout.
+While a few existing systems have been designed for this purpose~\cite{sella2024spice, chen2021decor}, they do not scale as well to the structurally complex primitive layouts produced by \methodname programs.
+Therefore, we propose a lightweight alternative where we adapt a recent state-of-the-art 3D generative model to condition its predictions on an input set of primitives.